4 Steps to Evaluating Your Risk Appetite

 2) Asset ownership: If you already own assets such as real estate, gold and fixed deposits, they will serve as a ready cushion for you, in terms of financial stability.
 Therefore, strong asset ownership or high net worth means that you can afford to take a higher financial risk and secure you against fluctuations in the market.

 3) Investment experience: Your knowledge about investments and understanding about the market are crucial to identify your risk appetite.
 People with prior experience in investing in financial markets understand the long-term impact of short-term fluctuations in the market, hence, can take more risk.

 4) Investment horizon: Your investment horizon is linked to your financial goal.
 It normally implies how long you would like to stay invested with a certain plan.
 If what you have in mind is a long-term goal, you can opt for a risky portfolio with high returns, as the risk would reduce over time.
 However, if your goal is a short-term goal, opting for a safer investment tool is advisable.
-Your decision for for choosing the right insurance product should be based on your tolerance of financial risk.
+Your decision for choosing the right life insurance product should be based on your tolerance of financial risk.
 Opting for an insurance product in line with your risk appetite ensures proper asset allocation and maximises your returns from the product.